 MESA and Research

-Through collaborations with Marshfield Clinic physician researchers, with other Marshfield Clinic Research Institute scientists and with external partners, including the Centers for Disease Control and Prevention (CDC), MESA has been a productive resource for population-based research.
+Through collaborations with Health System clinician researchers, other Marshfield Clinic Research Institute scientists and external partners, including the CDC, MESA has been a productive resource for population-based research.
 Since 1994, this work has resulted in more than 70 peer-reviewed scientific publications and numerous presentations across a wide variety of epidemiologic and clinical topics.
-Over the years, the unique capacity of the MESA resource has also played a key role in externally funded research grants.
+Over the years, the unique capacity of the MESA resource has also played a key role in externally-funded research grants.

 Validation of MESA Data

 MESA data is periodically validated.
-The most recent validation indicated that Marshfield Clinic databases captured 97% of residents, 95% of hospital discharges, 93% of medical outpatient visits and 98% of deaths among MESA Central residents.
-Marshfield Clinic databases captured 92% of people, 87% of hospital discharges, 91% of outpatient visits and 95% of deaths for MESA North.
+The most recent validation indicated that Health System databases captured 97% of residents, 95% of hospital discharges, 93% of medical outpatient visits and 98% of deaths among MESA Central residents.
+Health System databases captured 92% of people, 87% of hospital discharges, 91% of outpatient visits and 95% of deaths for MESA North.